 The downside: there's no long-term free version, only a limited trial that lets you run six distraction-free sessions.
 That should be enough time to figure out if it will work for you, though.

 Freedom pricing: $3.33/month billed annually or $8.99/month billed monthly; $159.99 for a lifetime subscription

 Cold Turkey Blocker (Windows, macOS)

 Cold Turkey Blocker is, in a word, customizable.
 Install this site-blocking app, and you can create lists of websites and desktop apps to block, then set a schedule for blocking.
 You could, for example, block social media and video sites during every work day.
 You could also block work apps, like Slack, when the work day ends.
 It's all up to you.
 Or, if you prefer, you can turn blocking on and off manually.
-There's even a mode called Frozen Turkey, which prevents you from accessing your computer entirely: turn it on, and you'll see a blank screen until your scheduled outage is over.
+There's even a mode called Frozen Turkey, which prevents you from accessing your computer entirely: turn on Frozen Turkey, and you won't be able to log in to your computer without it locking again.

 Because this is a system-wide tool and not just a browser extension, you can't work around it by changing browsers.
 But it goes further than that—there are all kinds of settings that thwart future versions of yourself from working around your current intentions.